szgula/continuous_control_DDPG/Report_MADDPG.md

 # Environment

-Reacher environment is playground provided by Unity for machine learning challenges.
-In the simulation an agent is a robot arm with 2 joints and 2 links.
-It can be controlled by 4 continuous space variables which represents torque on both joints.
-As an control input we get a vector with 33 variables which represents state of the are and position of the target.
+Tennis environment is playground provided by Unity for machine learning challenges.
+In the simulation there are two agents (tennis rackets) which goal is to strike a ball.
+The environment is considered to be solved when on average every agent strike at least 10 times in single game (ball do not hit the ground).

+##### Reward
+Environment is partially collaborative and partially competitive - as a result every agent can get positive or negative reward.

+Every time the ball pass the net, the agent which last strike the ball gets a reward of +0.05. (big positive reward).

+When the ball hits the ground the agent on which side it happened gets -0.005 reward (small negative reward).

 ## Learning Algorithm

-To solve Reacher environment I decided to use ddpg algorithm from UDACITY repository and adopt it to this specific challenge.
+To solve Tennis environment I decided to use multi-agent DDPG (MADDPG) algorithm.
+To reduce code repetition I have implemented the MADDPG on top of the DDPG algorithm, which I implemented to solve Reacher environment.

 The neural network models behind my solution are: